pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

   ansible-lint .
 ```

-Check what it'll do with:
+Check what it does with:

 ```bash
 molecule create